Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Representable moduli problems

-We make the following definition inspired by \cite[\S 4.14]{KM}.
+We make the following definition inspired by \cite[(4.14)]{KM}.

-\defi{Let $N \geq 1$ be an integer and $R$ be a ring.
-Let $\mathbf{FGp}^N_R$ be the category defined as follows: \begin{itemize}[noitemsep,label=$-$] \item Its objects are finite locally free commutative group schemes $G/S$, where $S$ is a $R$-scheme, such that $G$ is annihilated by the multiplication by $N$, \item A morphism $G'/S' \rar G/S$ is a Cartesian diagram as below such that the induced map $f: G' \rar G \times_S S'$ is an isomorphism of $S'$-group schemes.
+\defi[category-strongly-free-gpsch]{Given a ring $R$ and an integer $N \geq 1$, let $\mathbf{FGp}^N_R$ be the following category: \begin{itemize}[noitemsep,label=$-$] \item Its objects are commutative $S$-group schemes $G$ killed by $N$, where $S$ is a $R$-scheme, such that, for every $m \mid N$, the subgroup scheme $G[m]$ is finite locally free over $S$, \item A morphism $G'/S' \rar G/S$ is a Cartesian diagram such that the induced map $f: G' \rar G \times_S S'$ is an isomorphism of $S'$-group schemes. \end{itemize}}